aminekun90/mdns_listener_advanced/README.md

 [![Release & Publish](https://github.com/aminekun90/mdns_listener_advanced/actions/workflows/publish.yml/badge.svg?branch=master)](https://github.com/aminekun90/mdns_listener_advanced/actions/workflows/publish.yml)

-**:warning: This is a Major update** From the version 3.0.0 this package is using a Typescript Implementation it is currently being tested on Mac OS 13.2 and windows 11
+**:warning: This is a Major update** Since version 3.0.0 this package is using a Typescript Implementation and it is fully tested on Mac OS 13.2 and windows 11 and ubuntu
-If you have an issue on the current version please go back to the previous stable version and be free to open an issue [here](https://github.com/aminekun90/mdns_listener_advanced/issues)
+If you have any issue feel free to open an issue [here](https://github.com/aminekun90/mdns_listener_advanced/issues)

 Advanced mDNS Listener to add and listen .local hostnames in your network compatible with zeroconf, bonjour, avahi

-I recommand using python publisher https://github.com/aminekun90/python_zeroconf_publisher since this code is fully compatible with it, if you dont have access to it you can contact me further bellow ;) I can make you an offer.
+I recommand using python publisher https://github.com/aminekun90/python_zeroconf_publisher since this code is fully compatible with it, if you dont have access to it you can contact me further bellow :wink: I can make you an offer.

 Note: The original idea was from @Richie765 https://github.com/Richie765/mdns-listener and got updated and enhanced, few parts of the original code still exist, recently updated to typescript.